RoGeorge/DS1054Z_screen_capture/README.md

 no IVI (Interchangeable Virtual Instrument) and no Rigol drivers are required.
 Python 2 is required.
 Python 3 is not supported.

-Tested only with Windows 7, Python 2.7.9 and Rigol DS1104Z (a fully upgraded DS1054Z oscilloscope).
+Tested with Windows 7, Python 2.7.9 and Rigol DS1104Z (a fully upgraded DS1054Z oscilloscope).

 Tested in a VMware machine with Linux Debian 7.7.0, Python 2.7.3 and PIL.
-Python and PIL were already present in the default Debian installation.

 Windows Usage:
 -------------